smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

     In the semantic model, applying traits outside of a shape definition is treated exactly the same as applying the trait inside of a shape definition.

-.. rubric:: Scope of member traits

-Traits that target :ref:`members <member>` apply only in the context of the member shape and do not affect the shape targeted by the member.
-Traits applied to a member supersede traits applied to the shape targeted by the member and do not inherently conflict.

 .. _trait-conflict-resolution: